 &lt;br /&gt;&lt;h1&gt;&lt;big&gt;&lt;big&gt;&lt;big&gt;GENE TURNBOW GENE TURNBOW GENE TURNBOW GENE TURNBOW&lt;/big&gt;&lt;/big&gt;&lt;/big&gt;&lt;/h1&gt;&lt;p&gt; &lt;br /&gt;&lt;/p&gt;

 I’ve been planning to update my site since forever, and finally got fed up with the problems with the rickety HTML pages I’d been using, and made it a WordPress site instead.

 A note about myself – I’m a professional writer, artist and animator.
-I’m also the creator and station manager of the world’s foremost science fiction radio station, Krypton Radio.
+I’m also the creator and station manager of the world’s foremost science fiction radio station, SCIFI.radio.
 It’s the greatest work of my lifetime so far, and I hope you go give it a listen.

 — Gene Turnbow